draffensperger/wizweek-web/README.md

 WizWeek currently only allows time estimates for tasks to be one hour or more.
 The thinking is that you would use a separate list for all your shorter tasks.
 Then you could create a single larger task like "Small tasks" and add it to your list to schedule some time in your week.

+## Development

+To develop locally, run `gulp serve`.
+For tests that auto-run after changes run `gulp test:auto`.
+To inspect the production contents locally run `gulp serve:dist` (this is helpful in debugging issues related to minification, etc.).

 ## Deployment

 The wizweek.com site runs via CloudFlare pointed at GitHub pages (with